 Door hardware is a good business to be in online, but it is very competitive, as your market research will show.
 To compete in the online market you will need to have good relationships with door hardware distributors; for your business to be profitable you will need to buy products as cheaply as you can.

 Truth be told, dealing with the factory directly will almost always get you the best price.
 However, factories make their money by shipping massive quantities to relatively few distributors.
 To establish a worthwhile relationship with a factory one may need to place a substantial stocking order for several thousand dollars worth of hardware, which is fine if you have a nice, big, empty warehouse but not so great if you are working out of your home.

-Factories are generally not interested in a customer who wants to buy one product or a few products at a time, and would generally prefer not to ship direct to your customer, whereas most distributors are fine with small orders and happy to ship anonymously to your customer.
+Factories are generally not interested in a customer who wants to buy one product or a few products at a time, and would generally prefer not to ship directly to your customer, whereas most distributors are fine with small orders and happy to ship anonymously to your customer.
 Be careful, however, and be sure to ask what your distributor’s policy is.
 The direct shipment business (known in the industry as ‘drop shipping’) is very lucrative for distributors, and most have programs designed to make sure your customer never finds out the name of your distributor from them.
 Make sure your distributor has such a program.

-As an online hardware dealer you will be drop shipping often.
+As an online hardware dealer, you will be dropshipping often.
 However well your distributor performs at shipping is how well you perform at delivering.
 Choose your distributors wisely.